-EnergyVille believes in High Voltage Direct Current (HVDC) Grids as key enabler for large scale integration of RE in the energy transition.
+EnergyVille believes in High Voltage Direct Current (HVDC) Grids as key enabler for large scale integration of renewable energy in the energy transition.
 The technology offers new perspectives for cross-border infrastructure investments and at the same time, it is the only technically feasible solution for connecting remote offshore wind farms.
-EnergyVille’s activities to move towards HVDC grids are centered on control and protection of HVDC systems, as well as on planning aspects.
+EnergyVille’s activities to move towards HVDC grids are centred on control and protection of HVDC systems, as well as on planning aspects.

 Decision support for grid operators

 EnergyVille provides new computational methods and tools to assist the grid operator to take decisions proactively and to allow optimal integration of all service providers in the market, making use of various optimisation techniques.
 Transmission and distribution system operation and planning is becoming ever more complex, due to uncertainty caused by renewables and new sources of flexibility provided by demand side management, storage and flexible grid elements.
 Using decision support tools, system operators can improve utilisation of equipment and avoid over-investment.

 The EnergyVille team provides expertise for hardware-in-the-loop tests of electrical power system equipment coupled to real-time electrical networks computation thus testing device interoperability under realistic test conditions.
 Indeed, in order to ensure a reliable operation of the next-generation power system, such new test procedures are necessary: the energy transition has resulted in a fundamental change in the behaviour of the power system, with increasing renewables, new organisational structures and faster interactions.